Toss3/nvidia_gpu_tracker_API/README.md

 ## Troubleshooting

 -   **Email Issues:** Ensure that your Gmail address and app password are correct in `config.ini`.
 Also, check your spam folder if you are not receiving notifications.
-Make sure you have enabled "Less secure app access" in your Google Account settings *if* you are not using an app password (but using an app password is strongly recommended).
 -   **API Errors:**  The script logs detailed error messages to `apimonitor.log`.
-Check this file for any issues related to API calls (e.g., timeouts, invalid responses).
+Check this file for any issues related to API calls (e.g., timeouts, invalid responses, 403 Forbidden errors).
+-   **Inventory API 403 Forbidden Error:** This error is usually resolved by using the specific Inventory API headers already configured in the script.
+If you still encounter this error, ensure your `config.ini` `[Headers]` section is correctly configured and that your network is not blocking the API requests.
 -   **Incorrect Filtering:**  If you're not getting notifications for products you expect, double-check the `GPU` and `manufacturer` values in `config.ini`.
 Make sure they match the values returned by the API *exactly* (including case).
 The debug logs will show you the exact values being checked.
-- **Requirements:** Ensure all required libraries are installed.
+- **Requirements:** Ensure all required libraries are installed (`requests`, `configparser`).

 ## Testing the Email Functionality

-To test the email functionality without waiting for a product to come into stock, you can temporarily modify the `config.ini` file to trigger an email:

-1.  **API Down Simulation:**  To test the "API Down" email, change the `base_api_url` in the `[API]` section to an invalid URL (e.g., add an extra character).
-Run the script; it should send an "API Down" email after the number of failures specified by `max_failures`.  **Remember to change the URL back to the correct value after testing.**

-2.  **Product in Stock Simulation:** This is trickier, as we can't directly control the API response.
-You could:
-    *   **Temporarily modify the script:**  In the `process_api_response` function, *temporarily* comment out the `if` condition that checks for `manufacturer`, `gpu`, and `product_available`.
-This will cause the script to treat *any* product returned by the API as a match, and it will send an email.  **Remember to uncomment the condition after testing.**  This is the most reliable way to test the "Product in Stock" email.
-    *   **Monitor a product that is likely to be in stock:** If you know of a product that is frequently in stock, you could temporarily add its GPU name to the `GPU` list in `config.ini`.
+To test the email functionality, refer to the "Testing the Email Functionality" section in the previous steps, making sure to adjust the testing methods if necessary based on the current script version.

 ## Disclaimer